Jiaheliu137/Nature_Inspired_Design/README_CN.md

-This repository is used to record the course Nature_Inspired_Design.
+This repository is used to record Course Nature_Inspired_Design.

 ```
 git clone https://github.com/Jiaheliu137/Nature_Inspired_Design